ns-krishnakodali/my-portfolio/README.md

-# KK Portfolio
+# My Portfolio

 This is my little corner of the internet where you can get to know me, check out what I've been working on, and explore my projects.
-Developed using **React** and **Vite**, it's a showcase of my experience, education, skills and all the ongoing stuff I've been up to.
+Developed using **React** and **Vite**, my portfolio website is a showcase of my experience, education, skills, and all the ongoing stuff I've been up to, and it can be viewed at [nskrishnakodali.com](https://www.nskrishnakodali.com).

 ## Setup